amido/stacks-dotnet-packages-dynamodb/README.md

 This will give you access to the `IDynamoDbObjectStorage` which you'll use to perform CRUD operations with in DynamoDB.

+This will also give you access to the `IDynamoDbObjectSearch` which you'll use to perform any Scan / Query operations with in DynamoDB.

 ### Data Converters

 The package provides a converter from `Guid` to `string` since DynamoDb doesn't understand UUID's.
 The `DynamoDbGuidConverter` can be found in the `Amido.Stacks.DynamoDB.Converters` namespace.